-Coaching Hot Seat For Chicago Bears’ Coach John Fox Continues To Heat Up
+Coaching Hot Seat For Chicago Bears Coach John Fox Continues To Heat Up

-Chicago Bears’ head coach John Fox is on the coaching hot seat and is possibly in his last days running the team.
+Chicago Bears head coach John Fox is on the coaching hot seat and is possibly in his last days running the team.
 Currently, sitting with a record of 4-10, there has been little reason to believe that the embattled Fox will be coaching the Bears in the 2018 season.

 According to USA Today, John Fox ranks second on the list of coaches on the hot seat.
 How soon Fox receives his walking papers is now the biggest story surrounding the Bears.

-Inconsistencies on offense, untimely penalties and failure to stop the Detroit Lions from getting into the end zone doomed the Chicago Bears on a rare Saturday NFL game.
+Inconsistencies on offense, untimely penalties, and failure to stop the Detroit Lions from getting into the end zone doomed the Chicago Bears on a rare Saturday NFL game.
 The 20-10 loss to the Lions may have put an exclamation point on the Bears’ season.
 It may also spell doom for coach John Fox.

-During the defeat, Bears’ rookie quarterback Mitch Trubisky threw three interceptions (courtesy of the Chicago Tribune).
+During the defeat, Bears’ rookie quarterback Mitch Trubisky threw three interceptions, as reported by the Chicago Tribune.
 The heralded running back tandem of Jordan Howard and Tarik Cohen combined for 12 rushes.
-It is a maddening statistic, which apoke to the inconsistencies the Bears had on offense.
+It is a maddening statistic, which spoke to the inconsistencies the Bears had on offense.

 Jordan Howard was a force in Week 14.
-The Chicago Bears’ leading rusher had 23 carries for the Bears, who defeated the Cincinnati Bengals six days prior.
+The Chicago Bears’ leading rusher had 23 carries, who defeated the Cincinnati Bengals six days prior.

 The Lions were wary of Jordan Howard and the Bears’ running game.
 According to the Detroit Free Press, stopping Howard was going to be the key for the Lions to be victorious.